 (and a similar tip):

-Jennifer L: After cooking on the glass top stove, add a pinch of course salt and scrub with a squirt of dish soap on your sponge.
-Rinse with a wet sponge and dry with a clean cloth.
+Jennifer L: After cooking on the glass top stove, sprinkle salt on it and scrub with a squirt of dish soap on your sponge.
+Rinse with a wet sponge and dry with a clean soft cloth (or old t-shirts).
 My salt cellar stays on the back of my stove so there is always salt on the glass after cooking so I just use the sponge from washing dishes

 Debby L: My mom used to rub the sink with the leftover grapefruit or lemon.
-It whitens and also smells great.
+The lemon juice whitens and also smells great.